DragonBuild/dragon/docs/source/index.rst

 Simplicity
 *********************************

-Instead of "submodules" each having their own "Makefile" like in theos, the DragonMake format contains all of the build variables in a single file, at the root of a project.
+Instead of "submodules" each having their own "Makefile" like in theos, the DragonMake format contains all of the build variables in a single file at the root of a project.

 Manually writing, adding to, modifying, or hacking things together in a DragonMake file is simple and much more readable.